 The word antique often gets thrown around as a descriptor for one’s style preference but for designer Melea Markell, antiques represent a lifestyle.

-Melea Markell’s aesthetic represents a renaissance of French living through the incorporation of that era’s antiques.
-By merging The Old World with the new, Markell creates a hybrid that both encapsulates the charm of 15th-century Versailles and exudes modern femininity to appeal to broader tastes.
-“My intention is not to replicate antiques, but to educate the end user on their versatility and timelessness through capturing key elements from my favorite French era into an updated form.”
+Markell’s aesthetic represents a renaissance of French living by incorporating that era’s antiques.
+By merging The Old World with the new, Markell creates a hybrid that encapsulates the charm of 15th-century Versailles and exudes modern femininity to appeal to broader tastes.